RobertMueller2/OneIM-Docker-Scripts/README.md

 ### disable custom error messages

 When things go wrong in the web applications, the custom error messages make it difficult to investigate.
-There's no proper editor like vi ;) available in the containers, but you can use sed to replace the pertient config option like below.
+There's no proper editor like vi ;) available in the containers unless you install it, but you can use sed to replace the pertient config option like below.
 The application should restart itself due to the file change.

 ```sh
 $ sudo docker exec -it <container id> /bin/bash